 Revenues for the global software market are projected to increase annually until 2027, when they may reach $813 billion.
 Everyone in software development will play a significant role in this excellent value creation.

 Software is designed by engineers and built by programmers in alliance with business goals.
-While some companies expect those specialists to explain the products they’re developing in clear writing; others know that a software documentation writer is best suited for this position.
-Often a technical writer job description will include a requirement “highly technical field, such as software development, computer science, or engineering”.
+While some companies expect specialists to explain the products they’re developing in clear writing, others know that a software documentation writer is best suited for this position.
+Often a technical writer’s job description will include a requirement for experience in a “highly technical field, such as software development, computer science, or engineering.”

 Documenting this highly sophisticated technical material in simple terms is an artful balancing act best executed by a professional writer.
-The companies that realize this have seen firsthand the difference between clear and concise documentation of their essential data and sloppy writing that costs everyone time, money, and headaches.
+The companies that realize this have seen firsthand the difference between clear and concise documentation and sloppy writing that costs everyone time, money, and headaches.

 Why Are Documentation Writers Important For Your Business?

 When you invest in a documentation writer, you take an essential step toward creating deliverables that ensure your in-house employees can achieve their goals.
-Documentation writers have not siloed workers.
+In this way, documentation writers empower workers.

-Instead, technical writers work alongside computer hardware engineers and support specialists so they can manage complex information flows.
-Technical writers work keeps your company’s projects on time and under budget, freeing up resources for development and testing.
+Technical writers work alongside computer hardware engineers and support specialists so they can manage complex information flows.
+Thus, technical writers’ work keeps your company’s projects on time and under budget, freeing up resources for development and testing.

-Furthermore, this happens whether documentation writers are on a project from the beginning or brought in later to fix errors, reduce redundancies, remove documents, and increase productivity.
-Similarly, the work of a technical writer lays down new standards that often serve as the single source of truth about company products or processes.
+These benefits can occur whether documentation writers are on a project from the beginning or brought in later to fix errors, reduce redundancies, remove unnecessary information, and increase productivity.
+Similarly, the work of a technical writer lays down new standards that often serve as an important source of guidance about company products or processes.

-In addition, this bridges the gap between current employees, that have gained valuable knowledge over time, and future employees.
-In a demanding business environment, seamless information flows can be the difference between increasing user satisfaction and retaining customers – or losing out to an organized, efficient, well-documented competitor.
+This bridges the gap between current employees, who have gained valuable knowledge over time, and future employees.
+In a demanding business environment, seamless information flows can be the difference between increasing user satisfaction and retaining customers or losing out to an organized, efficient, well-documented competitor.

 How Essential Data Corporation Can Help Your Documentation